 Costs of proceedings - Sweden

-This page provides you with information about judicial costs in Sweden.
+This page provides information on costs in Sweden.

 Regulatory framework governing fees of legal professionals